-With the inauguration of President Biden, we expect that the FDA, the Centers for Disease Control and other agencies which affect our business may increase their regulatory efforts.
+Under President Biden, we expect that the FDA, the Centers for Disease Control and other agencies which affect our business may increase their regulatory efforts.
 At the senior administrative level, new regulators with a regulatory zeal may tighten existing regulations and that approach may also be taken in the routine interactions between staff and our scientists and others.
+For example, in late calendar year 2021 the White House Office of Management and Budget issued the Fall 2021 Agency Rule List which contains 85 proposed and final rules that the agency plans to issue under the FDA's purview.
+These rules or other regulatory developments which may occur in the future could have an adverse impact, directly or indirectly, on our operations or on the operations of our collaborators.
 Increased regulation and enforcement may lead to increased costs and further delays in getting approvals, which may adversely affect our business.